RobeSantoro/Interactive-SVG-bunny/README.md

 - WebExport plugin for Adobe XD
 - Straight export as SVG in Adobe XD

-For the javascript side this is just an exercise, I'm not sure the logic is well implemented.
+The javascript part this is just a simple exercise, I'm not sure the logic is well implemented.

 The last attempt is the final version:
 08_XD